yt-project/yt/doc/source/examining/loading_data.rst

       outside of a small region of interest.
 This argument will prevent yt from loading AMR files outside the subbox and will hence spare memory and time.
-      For example, one could used
+      For example, one could use

       .. code-block:: python